 Dentures/Partials: dentures are often seen as a low-cost and convenient solution to missing teeth.
 While they do tend to cost less than implants up front, they generally need replacing every 5 years or so, and can actually cost more over a lifetime of treatment than implants.
 The clasps they utilize to stay in place can compromise the health of neighboring teeth and eventually cause them to fall out.
 Denture wearers also often complain of discomfort, pain, and bad breath.

-Tooth Supported Bridges: bridges can also be of lesser initial cost than dental implants, but they are still subject to the need for replacing every 10 years or less.
+Tooth Supported Bridges: bridges can also be of lesser initial cost than dental implants, but they are still subject to the need for replacement every 10 years or less.
 Unlike dentures, they aren’t removable, but are, rather, cemented in place.
 Adjacent teeth must be filed down to make room for the necessary hardware, causing irreparable damage.
 Similar to dentures, bridges also draw support from neighboring teeth and can eventually cause them to fall out.

 Probably the biggest drawback to the above methods is that neither protects against jawbone deterioration.
 Over a life of care, dental implants can often be the more cost-effective option, but when you consider all of the added benefits they offer, dental implants emerge as the clear choice.